A degree from the School of Fine Art, History of Art and Cultural Studies will provide you with the skills and experience for a successful career.

-The aim of the School is not just to furnish you with a degree in your subject area, but also to enable you to become independent and well-rounded individuals who, equipped with a whole range of transferable and critical skills, have the confidence and experience to become successful in your endeavours beyond university life.
+The aim of the School is more than just to enable you to graduate with a degree.
+We want you to become an independent and well-rounded graduate who, equipped with a range of transferable and critical skills, will have have the confidence and experience to become successful in your chosen career.

 Our graduates have gone on to work in a variety of sectors, including:

 - cultural policy;

 Many of our students remain at Leeds for postgraduate study to further their knowledge in their subject or choose to to specialise in a different topic.
 Alumni who continue to further study may be eligible for the 10% alumni bursary for tuition fees.